 Spring is here.
 And that makes it a perfect time for a fresh new look.
 New as in old.
-As in from 1970.
+Old as in from 1970.

 1. Above style is called the Fluffy Flip.
 A shoulder length pageboy cut set on electric rollers.
 Ends are then lightly teased with a brush.